 Manhattan

-The Manhattan is a boozy traditional drink recipe that dates back to the mid-nineteenth century.
+The Manhattan is a boozy traditional drink like Old Fashioned Cocktail Recipes that dates back to the mid-nineteenth century.

 – 2 oz rye whiskey